Get the full stakeholder briefing.

 Opportunities

-- ●Affordable Housing Partnership Program at $655M creates public-private partnership opportunities
+- ●$768M Affordable Housing Partnership Program creates public-sector residential construction opportunities

 Suggested Message Frames